 The Sotirio‘s silvered dial is nicely decorated with a vertical Cotes de Geneve pattern and is also partly skeletonized on the 3 o’clock to reveal about 10 percent of the calendar’s rotating wheel.

 To somehow balance the things, Bulgari’s designers counterweighted the calendar cut-out with vertical guilloche decoration on the 9 o’clock.

-The resulting X pattern on the dial makes the watch quite similar to the Bvlgari Diagono Retrograde Moonphase that was unveiled last Summer.
+The resulting X pattern on the dial makes the Sotirio similar to the Diagono Retrograde Moonphase that the jeweler has unveiled last back in 2008.

-This is, as far as I know, the first wrist-watch that doesn’t bear a larger than life BVLGARI logo on its bezel and this is really a good thing.
+This is, as far as I know, the first wristwatch that doesn’t bear a larger-than-life BVLGARI logo on its bezel and this is a good thing.